Whistleblower Information

 Recreation of part of the report writing software.

-I should note that, as of August 2025, when a finalized exam is opened in the report-writing software, both the Sonographer Impressions and the Physician’s Impression (as shown in the referenced video) are visible to the reviewer.
-This information is locked once the exam is finalized and cannot be changed.
-I have personally reviewed several dozen exams that I authored in the past and have found no differences between the Sonographer Impressions and the Physician’s final interpretation.
 If a federal agency charged with investigating this matter determines that imaging technologists writing final physician interpretations constitutes an unlawful practice, and that the penalties for such activity are substantial, I would be prepared to move forward with a whistleblower action based solely on this information.
-Last year alone, my employer performed more than twenty thousand imaging exams with likely all of the interpretations being written by the imaging technologists.
+Last year alone, the employer in question performed more than twenty thousand imaging exams, with likely all of the interpretations written by imaging technologists.
+This activity has been occurring since 2012 with an estimated 200,000 exams performed over those years.
 That said, I have also included below additional information concerning a separate potential violation of the False Claims Act.

 Potential Legal Violation #2